 Throughout the early years of a child’s life, social and emotional development go hand-in-hand with the development of their problem-solving ability, literacy, and numeracy skills.
 Put together, these core skills are the foundation for a successful transition to school and developing a life-long love of learning.
 An environment that nurtures and supports those skills from a young age lays the foundation for a child’s future health and happiness and to reach their full potential.

 Think about this: a child’s vocabulary almost triples between the ages of three and five.
-There is no better place to support this development but in a care environment where children are interacting with each other and engaging in learning activities that spark their curiosity.
-Our early childhood education professionals develop activities and programs that support children to thrive.
-As they play, learning activities re-create real-world scenarios, like pretending to visit the shops, that support real learning outcomes.
+There is no better place to support this development but in a care environment where children are interacting with each other and engaging in learning experiences that spark their curiosity.
+Our early childhood education professionals develop experiences and programs that support children to thrive.
+As they play, learning experiences re-create real-world scenarios, like pretending to visit the shops, that support real learning outcomes.
 Exploring, learning, and engaging with the world around them with confidence is the best preparation for formal schooling.

 Care is dedicated to protecting the safety and wellbeing of children

 Children have a right to an education and they benefit most in a face-to-face learning environment.
 That means child care education centres should remain open wherever possible to support children and provide educational opportunities.
 All Guardian Centres practice and promote evidence-based COVID Safe behaviours at all times, irrespective of the level of COVID-19 community transmission.
 The burden of stress and anxiety for families is reduced when they have certainty and confidence that places of education are doing all they can to minismise interruptions and keep children, families, and Teams safe.
 We are committed to doing everything possible to support ongoing education during the pandemic.